-The SSS biases in the (WS and SST) plans were calculated for SSScorr, SSSuncorr and SSSacard.
-There are no significant differences between the SSScorr and SSSuncorr biases.
-However, the SSSacard behaves differently, which can be explained by the fact that the wind components are not retrieved during the retrieval, while this retrieval may be affected by an error in the wind model and/or in the dielectric constant model.
+The SSS biases in the (WS and SST) plans were calculated for SSScorr and SSSacard.
+The SSSacard behaves differently, which can be explained by the fact that the wind components are not retrieved during the retrieval, while this retrieval may be affected by an error in the wind model and/or in the dielectric constant model.
 The correction applied to Acard will therefore be specific.
-The BSS (WS,15°C) correction is obtained from the bias given in the (WS,SST) plane based on a least squares algorithm.
-It is estimated separately for the wind and swell class (Figure 11).
+The bSSS(WS,15°C) correction is obtained from the bias given in the (WS,SST) plane based on a least squares algorithm.
+It is estimated separately for the wind and swell class (Figure 10).

-Figure 10: SSS biases in the (WS,SST) plane (descending orbits).
-Top row: roughness dominated by the swell; bottom row: roughness dominated by the wind sea.
+Figure 9: SSS biases in the (WS,SST) plane (descending orbits).
+Left: roughness dominated by the swell; right: roughness dominated by the wind sea.

-Figure 11: Correction at 15°C for the 3 SSS (uncorr, corr and acard) and the two sea classes (swell and wind).
+Figure 10: Correction at 15°C for the 3 SSS (uncorr, corr and acard) and the two sea classes (swell and wind).

-Given these results, the correction algorithm for a satellite pass over a given grid node (to which we associate three estimators of the SSS: SSScorr, SSSuncorr and SSSacard) follows the following steps:
+Given these results, the correction algorithm for a satellite pass over a given grid node (to which we associate two estimators of the SSS: SSSuncorr and SSSacard) follows the following steps: